The decline of NASS: Why device companies are abandoning big conferences.

 The big conferences are experiencing a gradual decline in several key aspects.
-This trend can be attributed to a series of changes and adaptations within the industry, particularly in response to the challenges posed by the COVID-19 pandemic.
+This trend can be attributed to a series of changes and adaptations within the industry, particularly post-COVID.

 Key Observations: